 Accession 1-2003 was in the possession of Stothard until donated to the McKee Archives in 2003.
 Accession 12-2006 was acquired by Lawrence Stuckey at some point after the photograph was taken.
 Stuckey later sold a copy of the photograph.
 This copy was later acquired by Jack Stothard in the course of his collecting of Brandon postcards.
 Stothard donated the image to the McKee Archives in 2004.
 Accession 8-2007 was prepared by Jack Stothard in the course of 2007.
 He provided a copy to the Archives upon its completion.
 Accession 8-2008 was in the possession of Fred McGuinness until he gave jit to Jack Stothard in February 2008.
 Stothard donated the records to the McKee Archives on February 12, 2008.
-Accession 18-2008 was donated to the McKee Archives by Stothard on August 18, 2009.
+Accession 18-2008 was donated to the McKee Archives by Stothard on August 18, 2008.
+Accession 11-2009 was donated to the McKee Archives by Stothard on February 20, 2009.
 Accession 4-2012 was donated to the McKee Archives by Stothard on August 24, 2011.
 Accession 4-2013 was donated to the McKee Archives by Stothard in March 2013.
-Accession 8-2016 was donated to the McKee Archives by Stothard in March 2013.
+Accession 8-2016 was donated to the McKee Archives by Stothard on January 21, 2015.

 Accession 1-2003 contains brief research reports prepared by Stothard on various topics concerning historical Brandon.
 These include: a listing of hotels, inns and motels that have operated in Brandon since the 1880s; reports dealing with the Café Aagard, Central United Church, the 1913 Dominion Exhibition, Brandon, the Empire Hotel, Brandon's Central Steam Heating System, the Post Office and the Clement Block.
 It also contains one booklet: Facts About Brandon: An Industrial Survey of the City of Brandon.
-Winnipeg: Department of Industry and Commerce [n.d.]
+Winnipeg: Department of Industry